Table of Contents

 These potential health conditions like hip dysplasia or other joint dysplasia conditions could occur, just like they might in a purebred Golden Retriever or Husky, but it is not more likely to occur than in other dog breeds and mixes.
 All dog breeds are prone to some health issues, and while it is something to be aware of – the Goberian, or the Golden and Husky dog, is considered a healthy and strong designer breed that is less prone to life-threatening and concerning health conditions than many other types of active dogs.

 To lessen the risk of health conditions and to keep your Husky Golden Retriever fit, happy and healthy, you need to make sure that he or she gets proper nutrition throughout his/her life.
 Only feed high-quality kibble or dog food for huskies with a high protein content and do your research regarding which dog food brands can be trusted and which ones should be left on the shelf.
 As a general rule; cheap grocery store dog food usually isn’t the best option for any pup, and you want to make sure that you are feeding quality ingredients to your Golden Siberian Husky all the way from the start.
+You could also try Golden Retriever dog food.

 Exercise is also key when it comes to keeping your pup at maximal health, so adapt this to your dog’s individual needs to assure that he or she stays at a recommended weight level and builds muscle.
 A healthy weight does miracles for any dog, and with one as active as these Siberian Husky and Golden cross breeds – it shouldn’t be too hard as long as you give them the opportunity to walk, run and play on a daily basis.